Chin Hills–Arakan Yoma montane forests: Flora

 Above 3000 meters elevation on Nat Ma Taung, shrub forests of Hypericum patulum and Rhododendron burmanicum occur, with herbaceous plants including species of Aconitum, Lactuca, Pedicularis, and Veronica.
 Some summit ridges are covered in a temperate shrub savanna, with shrub species of Rhododendron, Buddleja, Daphne, Leycesteria, and Lonicera interspersed among tall grasses and herbs including species of Aconitum, Delphinium, Geranium, and Thalictrum.

 Fauna

 The ecoregion is home to several threatened and endangered mammals, including the hoolock gibbon (Hylobates hoolock), tiger (Panthera tigris), leopard (Panthera pardus), clouded leopard (Pardofelis nebulosa), sun bear (Ursus malayanus), Eld's deer or thamin (Cervus eldii), and gaur (Bos gaurus).
 There are no endemic mammals.

 Three bird species are endemic to the ecoregion – the striped laughingthrush (Trochalopteron virgatus), brown-capped laughingthrush (Trochalopteron austeni), and white-browed nuthatch (Sitta victoriae).

 Conservation

 A 2017 assessment found that 1763 km2, or 6%, of the ecoregion is in protected areas.
 Protected areas include Bwe Par Taung National Park and Natmataung National Park.
-Another 84% of the ecoregion is forested but outside protected areas.
+Another 84% of the ecoregion is forested outside protected areas.